PREAMBLE OF THE HONOR CODE

 Article 2: Process

-Any student who has violated the Honor Code may be required to appear before the Honor Committee or the Discipline Committee.
-In general, Academic Violations of the Honor Code are heard by the Honor Committee while Social Violations are heard by the Discipline Committee.
 The Honor Committee is a standing committee of student leaders, faculty members and a non-voting Chair.
 When the Honor Committee convenes to hear a case, it consists of three student members, three faculty members, and the Chair.
+On occasion, circumstances may necessitate convening a Committee that consists only of adults.
 The student appearing before an Honor Committee has the right to be supported in that appearance by their Advisor, Form Dean, and a student leader.
 The Honor Committee hears the case, which includes a period of questioning from the Committee, and makes a recommendation to the Head of School.

 Article 3: Consequences